yukwang11/Early-Detection-and-Differential-Diagnosis-of-Alzheimer-s-Disease/README.md

   - `results_draw.ipynb` : Contains most plots used in the paper
   - The `experiment` folder contains the code for the different models we tested, including Transformer, GRU, and other variants.
 Each script in this folder is an implementation of a unique model setup or experimental adjustment, allowing comparisons across methods.

 ---

+## Conclusion

+This project demonstrates the feasibility of early AD detection and differential diagnosis using general lab-test sequences.
+By drawing inspiration from Natural Language Processing, we showcased the value of embedding techniques and sequential models for identifying subtle temporal patterns in routine lab data.

+**Future Directions**:
+1. Explore more sophisticated temporal modeling methods (e.g., attention mechanisms).
+2. Validate findings with larger, more diverse datasets beyond ICU populations.
+3. Investigate nonlinear dimensionality reduction techniques for embeddings.